GTAdam: Gradient Tracking with Adaptive Momentum for Distributed Online Optimization

 \section{Conclusions}

-In this paper, we proposed \algo/, a novel distributed optimization algorithm tailored for multi-agent online learning.
-Inspired by the popular (centralized) Adam algorithm, our novel (distributed) \algo/ is based on the gradient tracking distributed scheme which is enhanced with adaptive first and second order momentum estimates of the gradient.
+We proposed \algo/, a novel distributed optimization algorithm tailored for multi-agent online learning.
+Inspired by the popular Adam algorithm, our novel \algo/ is based on the gradient tracking distributed scheme which is enhanced with adaptive first- and second-order momentum estimates of the gradient.
 We provided theoretical bounds on the convergence of the proposed algorithm.
-Moreover, we tested \algo/ in three different application scenarios showing an improvement of the performance compared with the current state-of-the-art algorithms.
+Moreover, we tested \algo/ in three different scenarios showing a performance improvement with respect to state-of-the-art algorithms.